ER doc and Brown researcher Megan Ranney on the surge of COVID-19

 If any of us had forgotten that doctors are among our most valuable and knowledgeable resources, the pandemic arrived to remind us.
 But rising numbers of cases in the U.S. show that many aren’t heeding medical advice.
 On December 9, the U.S. surpassed 3,000 deaths from COVID-19 in a single day.

-Health officials have been pleading with the public since March to wear masks, keep a six foot distance from others, and wash their hands as frequently as possible.
+Health officials have been pleading with the public since March to wear masks, keep a 6-foot distance from others, and wash their hands as frequently as possible.
 Many Americans have continued to ignore these three simple directives.
 Even worse, some have taken to the streets to call the virus fake and the public health response a threat to their individual freedoms.
 Meanwhile, emergency rooms around the country are overrun with new cases, ICUs full to capacity.

-Throughout the year, Dr. Megan Ranney has been working at Rhode Island Hospital’s emergency room, where she’s had a front row seat to the repercussions of the will of the people.
-Dr. Ranney is also a public health researcher, an associate professor at Brown University, and director of the Brown Lifespan Center for Digital Health and has been taking notes on how health systems have changed during the pandemic and how we should be thinking about the future.
+Throughout the year, Dr. Megan Ranney has been working at Rhode Island Hospital’s emergency room, where she’s had a front-row seat to the repercussions of the will of the people.
+Ranney is also a public health researcher, an associate professor at Brown University, and director of the Brown Lifespan Center for Digital Health and has been taking notes on how health systems have changed during the pandemic and how we should be thinking about the future.
 The conversation has been edited for brevity and clarity.

-FC: Rhode Island, like many places across the country, is seeing a spike in cases right now.
+Fast Company: Rhode Island, like many places across the country, is seeing a spike in cases right now.
 How is this wave different from the first big wave in April?

-Ranney: So, it’s really different now in a few ways.
+Megan Ranney: So, it’s really different now in a few ways.
 I can test anyone that I think might have COVID, whereas early on I couldn’t.
 I just had to guess.
 Unless someone was sick enough to be hospitalized, there were no tests to be had.
 It’s also different in that I now have a protocol for what to do with these patients.
 In the first week, we had no idea how to best treat it.
-We were just trading tips constantly on the internet, on WhatsApp, to try to figure out the best way to take care of these patients with this really brand new conflux of symptoms.
+We were just trading tips constantly on the internet, on WhatsApp, to try to figure out the best way to take care of these patients with this really brand-new conflux of symptoms.
 I’ll never forget, because there was this group of us that were like, “We’re all seeing blood clots in patients.”
 There was like this aha moment and we started saying, “Well, can we give them aspirin?
 Can we give them blood thinners?”
 So, there’s this increased clinical comfort now.
 And our protocols are more stable.
 We know how to handle them.
 We know how to don and doff PPE.
 It’s certainly overwhelming and anxiety-producing, but the actual clinical care feels much more stable and certain.

 However, there are also a lot of really negative things.
 Back in the spring, our overall ER volume dropped to a trickle.
-We basically were just seeing COVID, and a little bit of our normal mental health and substance use problems, and occasional surgical emergencies.
+We basically were just seeing COVID, and a little bit of our normal mental health and substance-use problems, and occasional surgical emergencies.
 There was very little trauma.
 There was very little of the normal chest pain/belly pain visits.
 People were staying away.
 Sometimes to their detriment.

 People [have] put off so much care that now we’re seeing people that are truly ill from a wide variety of things that are not just COVID.
 So, while our COVID volume is through the roof and actually higher than it was at the height of the spring surge, we also have a tremendous volume of heart attacks, and strokes, and trauma, and overdoses, and all these other things that would be normal emergency department care.
 We’re normally overflowing in non-COVID times, so now we have this surge of COVID on top of our normal everyday emergencies, which is a big difference and it makes it much more difficult because we just don’t have the space or the staff.